Contract opportunities, prequalification processes and supplier expectations.

 Before you can receive a certificate, Highways England will assess the effectiveness of the integration of your safety management system into your organisation.
 The assessment is carried out annually using the.

 In order to become a supplier of goods and services to the Highways England, you must compete against other businesses for the contract, except when competition is unnecessary - eg in a monopoly supply situation

 - can deliver on time and to cost

 - work hard to maintain Highways England’s reputation and standards

 Highways England will expect all their suppliers to:

 - avoid all links to fraud or conflict of interest in their business and supply chain

-- support Highways Agency goals and values and focus on achieving customer satisfaction in terms of safe roads, reliable journeys and informed travellers
+- support Highways England goals and values and focus on achieving customer satisfaction in terms of safe roads, reliable journeys and informed travellers

 - be able to deliver the level of quality needed